 On the other hand, even for an expert there will be some benefit of using a frothing machine.
 The microfoam from a frothing machine is more consistent, and the you have more control over the level of foaming.
 You can also control the steaming temperature better.
 With a steam wand, you rely on your senses, and a thermometer to make sure you don’t burn the milk.

 The only negative about milk frothers is that they don’t steam milk.
 They heat it up and create a vortex, similarly to a steam wand, but there is no steam.
 For this reason, the taste is just a bit different, but that’s not a bad thing, it’s just different.

 Frothing Milk at Home

 For many, coffee is just a way to get the morning boost.
 Some people feel they can’t function without the daily dose of caffeine.
 The form and taste matters less, is just jolt that counts.
 As some say: “A bad coffee is still better than no coffee”.
 For other though, the caffeine is just the pretense to enjoy life, and have a coffee experience every day.
 So a bad drip coffee with a couple of cup creamers wouldn’t cut it for them.
 My wife and I are these people.
 We like great coffee, but we don’t like to get it at the coffee shop.

 Looking for an easy way to steam and froth milk, my wife discovered this post on the TheKitchn.com where they show how to make frothed milk in mason jar.
 She quickly realized that the manual method was even more complicated than the steam wand method.
 Well, the method is frugal, it won’t cost you a thing; but I bet you that in a couple of days you’ll give up and get your fix at the closest Starbucks.
 You can probably use one of those handheld milk frothers instead of shaking the jar.
-If your budget is frugal, it’s a great option.
+If your budget is frugal, the manual frothers are a great option.
 We wrote a an article comparing manual milk frothers, if you want to learn more.